OskarKlintrot/UpdatR/mdsource/cli-readme.include.md

 ### Basic Usage

-To update all `*.csproj` and `dotnet-tools.json` recursivly:
+To update all `*.csproj` and `dotnet-tools.json` recursively:

 ```
 > update
 ```

-If you only want to update the `*.csproj` and `dotnet-tools.json` that is part of a solution you can specifiy the solution directly:
+If you only want to update the `*.csproj` and `dotnet-tools.json` that is part of a solution you can specify the solution directly:

 ```
 > update path/to/solution.sln